ayunav/FeelsLike-watchOS2-Weather-App/README.md

 * implement features based on the wireframe mockup.

-Mockup wireframe/paper sketch of the basic UI elements of the app
+Mockup wireframe/paper sketch of the basic UI elements of the app:

 ![mockup](https://github.com/ayunav/Feel-weatherWatchOS2App/blob/master/FeelWatchOSAppWireframePaperSketch.jpg)